Cholera Vaccine Production Up But Stockpiles Still Short: WHO

 This year, 10 countries carried out reactive vaccination campaigns, targeting 31 million people.

-Amid insufficient supplies, only one of the usual two doses were administered during those campaigns.
+Amid insufficient supplies, only one of the usual two doses was administered during those campaigns.

 The WHO highlighted "the urgent need to scale up production and improve strategic stockpile management to meet both reactive and preventive vaccination needs effectively".